 The site is relatively remote from large settlements, the nearest town of any size being Newtown, about 7.5 miles to the south-east.
 The area is one of scattered farmsteads and other dwellings and the predominant land use in the area is agriculture, mainly grazing.

-The planning application was submitted to Powys County Council following extensive studies of the site and surrounding context and after a lengthy iterative design process.
+A planning application for 21 turbines was submitted to Powys County Council in 2010 following extensive studies of the site and surrounding context and after a lengthy iterative design process.
 Currently the application has been amended to include 19 turbines for a maximum of 47.5MW capacity.